 4. Company Research

 The eight-step sales process also entails doing company research.
-You want to learn more about a business to create a personalized experience for them.
+You want to learn more about a business to develop a personalized experience for them.
 It increases your chances of closing a deal.

 5. Crafting the Sales Pitch